greg-hub/100-days-of-code/log.md

 [RawGit](https://rawgit.com/greg-hub/Blog/master/app/index.html)
 [Github](https://github.com/greg-hub/Blog)

-### Day 40: Febuary 13, 2016 (Blog)
+### Day 40: Febuary 15, 2016 (Blog)
 Blog

 **Today's Progress**: Finsihed the blog site.

-**Thoughts:** : Everything finished on the site so it's ready to upload when I have writen some content
+**Thoughts:** : Everything finished on the site so it can be uploaded when I have writen some content.
-                for it.
-Really happy with the end product and sticking with the plan of ending up with a digital notebook of tips and techniques for myself.
+                Really happy with the end product and sticking with the plan of having a digital notebook of tips and techniques for myself.

 [RawGit](https://rawgit.com/greg-hub/Blog/master/app/index.html)
 [Github](https://github.com/greg-hub/Blog)